DaveyEke/CoffeeMastersSwiftUIApp/README.md

 - SwiftUI concepts: views, modifiers, state (`@State`, `@EnvironmentObject`), reactive updates, and composition
 - Project organization and iterative development (build → run → refine)
 - Bridging UIKit with SwiftUI using `UIViewRepresentable` to embed a WebView on the Info page
+- Using external libraries with Swift Package Manager (SPM): adding Alamofire (5.10.2) and importing it to perform simple network requests
+- Networking with Alamofire: fetching JSON via `AF.request`, decoding with `JSONDecoder`, and updating `@Published` state on the main actor (see `CoffeeMasters/Model/MenuManager.swift`)
+- Debugging a SwiftUI threading warning: fixed “Publishing changes from background threads is not allowed” by ensuring assignments to `@Published` properties occur on the main actor (e.g., `Task { @MainActor in ... }`).
+I wrote about the fix here: [My X post on the debugging process](https://x.com/REPLACE_WITH_YOUR_POST_URL)

 ## Requirements